Can you freeze cheese? Can you freeze cookies? What about lunch meat? If you’ve ever asked yourself these questions, this post is for you!

 - Bread crumbs – They’ll stay fresher longer!

-- Homemade pancakes, waffles, french toast – Breakfast food you can make ahead can be frozen for quick breakfasts during the week.
+- Homemade pancakes, waffles, & french toast – Make-ahead breakfast foods are perfect for quick breakfasts during the week!
 Flash freeze them individually before adding them to a freezer bag so they don’t all stick together.

 Pro Tip: Remember when packaging anything for the freezer that the less air in the bag, the less freezer burn your food will experience.
 Make sure that everything is airtight.
 Wrap well with tin foil before placing in ziploc baggies.
 Or for sandwiches, place them in sandwich bags carefully getting rid of excess air and then place them in another airtight container to prevent freezer burn.